-Failure to disclose a conflict of interest or violations of the prohibited types of conflicts may be grounds for disciplinary action, up to and including termination.
+Failure to disclose a conflict of interest may be grounds for disciplinary action, up to and including termination.
 All employees and persons associated with the College shall adhere to the laws, rules, regulations, and policies of applicable governmental and College authorities and the standards set for in the College's code of conduct (Section 5.4.0080 CODE OF CODUCT).
 Failure to do so may be grounds for disciplinary action, up to and including termination.